Harpeth Hall offers a variety of signature programs for our students, parents, and people in our community.

 Harpeth Hall hosts a Parent Speaker Series that is led by Harpeth Hall's Student Support Team which is comprised of the school Counselors, Nurse, Learning Specialists, and Deans of Students, Division Directors, and the Director of Community Support, Development, and Inclusion.
 The topics are focused on partnering with parents to raise healthy girls and young women.
 Each meeting is a "brown bag lunch".
 The series is promoted through the Parent weekly newsletter.

 Winterim Adults is a community offering of the school’s signature program Winterim.
 Classes are led by alumnae, faculty, staff, and local professionals.
 These programs are designed to inspire you, renew a passion, and to learn something new!
 Past Winterim Adult classes have included: Holistic Spring Cooking, Close the Gender Investing Gap: How to Dominate Your Financial Future, Drawing 101, Zumba, When I Was Your Age - Understanding and Managing Generational Difference, R.A.D.
 Self Defense, The Resurgence of Nationalism in Today's World.
-Winterim for Adults classes are typically offered in February and March.
-They are promoted on this website.
+LEARN MORE about the current Winterim for Adults classes.